tarrun-10/TARP/TARP Review 1.md

 Communicating with customers through live chat interfaces has become an increasingly popular means to provide real-time customer service in many e-commerce settings.
 Today, human chat service agents are frequently replaced by conversational software agents or chatbots, which are systems designed to communicate with human users by means of natural language often based on artificial intelligence (AI).
 Though cost- and time-saving opportunities triggered a widespread implementation of AI-based chatbots, they still frequently fail to meet customer expectations, potentially resulting in users being less inclined to comply with requests made by the chatbot.
 Drawing on social response and commitment-consistency theory, we empirically examine through a randomized online experiment how verbal anthropomorphic design cues and the foot-in-the-door technique affect user request compliance.
 Our results demonstrate that both anthropomorphism as well as the need to stay consistent significantly increase the likelihood that users comply with a chatbot’s request for service feedback.
 Moreover, the results show that social presence mediates the effect of anthropomorphic design cues on user compliance.

-### **Technical Requirements and Technologies Implemented **

-1)	**Frontend Framework:**

-•	Angular

-•	React

-•	Vue.js

-•	HTML, CSS, JS

-These are all front-end web development frameworks that could be used to create the user interface of the porter booking system.
-React is a JavaScript library for building user interfaces, Angular is a TypeScript-based web application framework, and Vue.js is a progressive JavaScript framework for building user interfaces.

-2)	**Backend Framework:**

-•	Node.js

-•	Ruby

-•	Python

-These are all server-side web development technologies that could be used to create the back-end logic of the porter booking system.
-Node.js is a JavaScript runtime built on the Chrome V8 engine, Ruby on Rails is a web application framework written in Ruby, and Python Flask is a micro web framework written in Python.

-3)	**Database Management System:**
-•	MySQL

-•	MangoDB

-These are all relational or NoSQL database management systems that could be used to store and manage data related to the porter booking system.
-MySQL is an open-source relational database management system, MongoDB is a NoSQL document-oriented database, and PostgreSQL is a powerful open-source object-relational database management system.

-4)	**Payment Gateway Integration:**

-•	Paypal

-•	Braintree

-These are all payment gateway integration services that could be used to enable secure online payment processing in the porter booking system.
-Stripe is a software platform for online payment processing, PayPal is a global online payment system, and Braintree is a full-stack payments platform that simplifies the online payment process.

-5)	**Real-time tracking and mapping API’s:**

-•	Google Maps API

-•	Mapbox API

-These are all real-time tracking and mapping APIs that could be used to enable real-time tracking of the porter's location and the customer's location in the porter booking system.
-Google Maps API is a web mapping service, Mapbox API is a location data platform, and Leaflet is an open-source JavaScript library for mobile-friendly interactive maps.

-6)	**Cloud hosting and Development:**

-•	 Google Cloud

-•	Microsoft Azure

-These are all cloud hosting and deployment technologies that could be used to ensure high availability, scalability, and efficient deployment of the porter booking system.
-AWS is a cloud computing platform provided by Amazon, Microsoft Azure is a cloud computing service provided by Microsoft, and Google Cloud Platform is a suite of cloud computing services provided by Google.

-7)	**Communication and interaction:**

-•	Obsidian

-•	GitHub
-These are platforms where co-works can connect share their ideas in an organised manner, without worrying about losing data.
-Tools such as Obsidian helps us keep track of all the conversations and ideas with the help mind map feature, which interlinks the conversations from the begin to the end.
-For sharing the code and related components GitHub is very efficient, it makes pushing a huge amount of files inside and outside easy, while keeping track of the changes.

-8) **Real-time GPS tracking:**
-To implement real-time GPS tracking, the app can use software such as Google Maps API, Mapbox SDK, or HERE Maps API.

-9) **Artificial intelligence (AI) algorithms:** To implement AI algorithms, the app can use software such as TensorFlow, Keras, or PyTorch for machine learning and deep learning models.

-10) **Augmented reality (AR) navigation:** To implement AR navigation, the app can use software such as ARKit for iOS devices, ARCore for Android devices, or Vuforia for cross-platform development.

-11) **In-app messaging:**
-To implement in-app messaging, the app can use software such as Firebase Cloud Messaging (FCM) or Pusher for real-time messaging.

-12)**Voice recognition:**
-To implement voice recognition, the app can use software such as Google Cloud Speech-to-Text API, Amazon Transcribe API, or Microsoft Azure Speech Services API.

-13)**Integration with third-party services:**
-To integrate with third-party services, the app can use software such as RESTful APIs or GraphQL APIs to connect with external services such as weather APIs, traffic APIs, or flight APIs.

-14)**Payment gateway integration:**
-To implement payment gateway integration, the app can use software such as Stripe, PayPal, or Braintree for secure payment processing.

-15)**Multi-language support:**
-To implement multi-language support, the app can use software such as the Android Localization Framework or the iOS Internationalization and Localization Guide to support multiple languages and regions.
-The app can also use machine translation services such as Google Cloud Translation API or Microsoft Azure Translator API to provide automatic translation.

-### **Technology Gap compared to other compatitors**
-In terms of the technology gap with the current generation, the main difference is the use of AI and machine learning to implement chatbots.
-Many current online porter booking systems use rule-based chatbots, which are limited in their ability to understand natural language.
-With the use of AI and machine learning, futuristic online porter booking systems can provide a more natural and personalized chatbot experience.
-Additionally, the use of blockchain technology is still in its early stages in the online porter booking industry, and many systems still rely on traditional payment systems.

 ### **Phase Based Work Break Structure:**

 We are following incremental model as it is best suited for project.
 It reduces the room for error and consumes less time.